isprojects/mstform/README.md

 });
 ```

-## Form Processor
+## Form processing on the backend

 Sometimes the backend knows more than the frontend, and you want to implement
 some form behavior on the backend.
-Besides the low-level hooks mstform offers
+Besides the low-level hooks (such as
-to do so (such as `getError`), you can also implement the more high level form
+`getError`) offer facilities to do so by hand, you can also implement a more
-processor.
+high-level form processor.

-If you implement the form processor protocol on your backend, your backend can
+If you implement the form process protocol on your backend, your backend can
 control validation messages (error and warning) messages, as well as control
 default values for fields and clear them if they become invalid.

-The keeps track of which field paths have been changed by the user.
-It also
+The system keeps track of which field paths have been changed by the user.
+It
-makes sure that user input is debounced, so that a change in the form only
+also makes sure that user input is debounced, so that a change in the form only
 registers after the user stops changing the field for a field, or when a set
 time has passed.